DreamOfTheRedChamber/system-design-interviews/Cache.md

 * References
     1. https://segmentfault.com/a/1190000012875897?spm=a2c65.11461447.0.0.74817a50Dt3FUO
     2. https://www.alibabacloud.com/blog/detailed-explanation-of-guava-ratelimiters-throttling-mechanism_594820

+#### Redis cell rate limiter
+* An advanced version of GRCA algorithm
+* You could find the intuition on https://jameslao.com/post/gcra-rate-limiting/

 #### Distributed rate limit
 * If you want to enforce a global rate limit when you are using a cluster of multiple nodes, you must set up a policy to enforce it.